Plasma diagnostics: Doppler broadening

 The thermal motion of ions will result in a shift of emission lines up or down, depending on whether the ion is moving toward or away from the observer.
 The magnitude of the shift is proportional to the velocity along the line of sight.
 The net effect is a characteristic broadening of spectral lines, known as Doppler broadening, from which the ion temperature can be determined.

 Stark effect

 The splitting of some emission lines due to the Stark effect can be used to determine the local electric field.

 Stark broadening

-Even if the macroscopic electric field is zero, any single ion will experience an electric field due to the neighboring charged particles in the plasma.
-This results in a broadening of some lines that can be used to determine the density of the plasma.
+Irrespectively of the presence of macroscopic electric fields, any single atom is affected by microscopic electric fields due to the neighboring charged plasma particles.
+This results in the Stark broadening of spectral lines that can be used to determine the plasma density.

 Spectral line ratios

-The brightness of an atomic spectral line emitted by atoms and ions in a gas (or plasma) can depend on the gas's temperature and pressure.
+The brightness of spectral lines emitted by atoms in a plasma depends on the plasma temperature and density.

-Due to the completeness and accuracy of modern collisional radiative models the temperature and density of plasmas can be measured by taking ratios of the emission intensities of various atomic spectral lines.
+If a sufficiently complete collisional radiative model is used, the temperature (and, to a lesser degree, density) of plasmas can often be inferred by taking ratios of the emission intensities of various atomic spectral lines.